PythonOT/POT/docs/source/quickstart.rst

 Group Lasso regularization
 """"""""""""""""""""""""""

-Another regularization that has been used in recent years [5]_  is the group lasso regularization
+Another regularization that has been used in recent years [5]_ is the group Lasso regularization

 .. math::
     \Omega(\gamma)=\sum_{j,G\in\mathcal{G}} \|\gamma_{G,j}\|_q^p

-where :math:`\mathcal{G}` contains non overlapping groups of lines in the OT matrix.
-This regularization proposed in [5]_ will promote sparsity at the group level and for instance will force target samples to get mass from a small number of groups.
+where :math:`\mathcal{G}` contains non-overlapping groups of lines in the OT matrix.
+This regularization proposed in [5]_ promotes sparsity at the group level and for instance will force target samples to get mass from a small number of groups.
-Note that the exact OT solution is already sparse so this regularization does not make sens if it is not combined with entropic regularization.
+Note that the exact OT solution is already sparse so this regularization does not make sense if it is not combined with entropic regularization.
 Depending on the choice of :code:`p` and :code:`q`, the problem can be solved with different approaches.
-When :code:`q=1` and :code:`p<1` the problem is non convex but can be solved using an efficient majoration minimization approach with :any:`ot.sinkhorn_lpl1_mm`.
+When :code:`q=1` and :code:`p<1` the problem is non-convex but can be solved using an efficient majoration minimization approach with :any:`ot.sinkhorn_lpl1_mm`.
 When :code:`q=2` and :code:`p=1` we recover the convex group lasso and we provide a solver using generalized conditional gradient algorithm [7]_ in function :any:`ot.da.sinkhorn_l1l2_gl`.

 .. hint::
-    Examples of group Lasso regularization are available in :
+    Examples of group Lasso regularization are available in:

     - :any:`auto_examples/domain-adaptation/plot_otda_classes`
     - :any:`auto_examples/domain-adaptation/plot_otda_d2`